hiBrianLee/ActivityMemory/README.md

 Setup
 =====

-Checkout the project and run `gradle build`
+Checkout the project and run `./gradlew tasks` to see a list of available tasks.
-In case of Gradle `OutOfMemoryError`, set `GRADLE_OPTS` environment variable to `-Xmx2048m`
+You can run `./gradlew installSingleprocessDebug` or `./gradlew installMultiprocessDebug` to build and install the appropriate apk.

 IntelliJ Setup
 ==============

-Go to `File` -> `Import Project` and import the 'build.gradle' file.
+Go to `File` -> `Import Project` and import the 'settings.gradle' file.
-In case of Gradle `OutOfMemoryError`, go to IntelliJ Gradle settings and add `-Xmx2048m` as Gradle VM options.

 License
 =======